This course is an equally rigorous science course with a lab component that satisfies part of the science graduation requirement (see below)

 End of Year District Final - Counts for 10% of Final Course Grade

-Students expressing a desire to follow a and have completed Biology.
+Students expressing a desire to follow an environmental or life sciences pathway and have completed Biology.

 Traditional Science Electives:

 Anatomy & Physiology, Chemistry, Environmental Science, Forensic Science, Marine Science, Physics, Physical Science

 Access the Instructional Materials page to see approved instructional resources for this course.

 Study of the dynamic interactions of Matter and Energy on the planet Earth.
 Environmental Science students will make scientifically sound decision s about local, national, and global issues.
 These decisions will be based on the scientific process: observe; interpret; identify and control variables; gather; examine, and use evidence to support claims; recognize bias; consider tradeoffs; propose alternative explanations.